-The PWLB lending facility relies on its operational processes to successfully advance loans and manage repayments on a daily basis.
+processes to successfully advance loans and manage repayments on a daily basis.
 Reliance on the accurate execution of processes exposes the PWLB lending facility to operational risk arising from process breakdowns and human error.

-A key component of PWLB lending facility's control framework is the segregation of duties to ensure independent checking and reconciliation, and to avoid concentration of key activities or related controls in individuals or small groups of staff.
+The PWLB lending facility relies on its operational A key component of the DMO's control framework is the segregation of duties to ensure independent and reconciliation, checking and to avoid concentration of key activities or related controls on individuals or small groups of staff.
 In particular, segregation of duties takes place between front and back office activities.

-All teams, including PWLB lending facility, have documented procedures for their main activities and there are clearly defined authorisation levels for committing the DMO externally.
+All teams have documented procedures for their main activities and there are clearly defined authorisation levels for committing the DMO externally.

-The RMU conduct regular control and compliance testing of PWLB lending facility activities, providing the executive sub-committee of the Board with assurance on the effectiveness of operational controls and compliance with relevant Financial Conduct Authority and Prudential Regulation Authority rules in the dealing and settlement areas.
+The RMU conduct regular control and compliance testing, providing the executive sub-committee of the Board with assurance on the effectiveness of operational controls and compliance with the relevant Financial Conduct Authority and Prudential Regulation Authority rules in the dealing and settlement areas.